 Does it feel like time is speeding up?
-In the runup to COP 26, an incredible gathering of many nations and powers to try to make earth-sustaining changes at every level of society and governance, the world’s focus is on climate change mitigation.
+In an era of climate chaos, the world’s focus is on climate change mitigation.
 GDS-Movement challenges you to reframe this because #NetZeroisNotEnough.

 No matter what number we achieve in carbon emissions reduction by 2030, the latest IPCC Report emphasises that some increase in global temperature is locked in and certain change is irreversible.
 This poses a problem for our species and our industry.